What Should Home Buyers Not Expect in a Multiple Offer Situation?

-Over the last two years I have been involved in more multiple offer situations than I can count, as a listing agent and buyer’s agent.
+Over the last two years, I have been involved in more multiple offer situations than I can count, as a listing agent and buyer’s agent.
 While some parties have certain expectations or preconceived notions about multiple offer situations in my experience there are a few things home buyer’s should not expect.

-DO NOT EXPECT to be notified of multiple offers!
+DO NOT EXPECT to be Notified of Multiple Offers!

-While some sellers will disclose they have received multiple offers and give buyer’s an opportunity to submit their “highest and best” offer not all sellers will.
+While some sellers will disclose they have received multiple offers and give buyers an opportunity to submit their “highest and best” offer not all sellers will.

-DO NOT EXPECT the seller to counter your offer!
+DO NOT EXPECT the Seller to Counter Your Offer!

 Not all sellers will counter an offer especially when they have multiple offers on the table.
-In my experience if a seller requests “highest and best,” but did not receive all of the terms they were hoping for they will counter ONE offer not all ten offers they received.
+In my experience, if a seller requests “highest and best,” but did not receive all of the terms they were hoping for they will counter ONE offer, not all ten offers they received.

-DO NOT EXPECT a full price offer to win!
+DO NOT EXPECT a Full Price Offer to Win!

-DO NOT EXPECT the seller to wait!
+DO NOT EXPECT the Seller to Wait!

+Multiple offer situations can be extremely stressful on all parties involved, but unrealistic expectations can make it even harder.
 If you are looking to buy or sell your Wellington home contact us today!
 We will guide you through the entire process from start to finish and educate you along the way.